Dityay/PireDroid/README.md

-# PireDroid Blossom (1.11)
+# PireDroid Violet (1.12)

 <img src="https://raw.githubusercontent.com/Dityay/Dityay/refs/heads/main/Untitled4.png"/>

-The new update of PireDroid was here!
+The new update of PireDroid coming soon!

 Check out https://t.me/piredroid_update to see new updates of this cool GSI!